cvat-ai/cvat/site/content/en/docs/manual/advanced/analytics-and-monitoring/auto-qa.md

 than 1 Ground Truth job in a task.

-To enable quality estimation in a task, you need to create a Ground truth job in the task, annotate it, and switch the job state to be `acceptance`-`completed`.
+To enable quality estimation in a task, you need to create a Ground truth job in the task, annotate it, switch the job stage to `acceptance`, and set the job state to `completed`.
 Once the Ground Truth job is configured, CVAT will start using this job for quality estimation.

 ![Ground truth job actions](/images/honeypot04.jpg)

 ### Import annotations

-If you want to import annotations into the Ground truth job, do the following.
+If you want to import annotations into the Ground truth job, do the following:

 1. Open the task, and find the Ground truth job in the jobs list.
 2. Click on three dots to open the menu.